Pulsar vs Westinghouse

 Key Takeaways

-- Pulsar's best individual model, the PGL9000BCO, scores 7.4, which is competitive but still trails Westinghouse's top model (iGen8200TFc at 8.2).
+- Pulsar's best model, the PGL9000BCO, scores 7.2, which is still one full point below Westinghouse's top unit, the iGen8200TFc at 8.2.

 Top Model Matchups